tenet-org/tenet-docs/docs/node/precompiles/alliance-staking.md

         address _token
     ) external view returns (uint256 amount);

     /**
+        @dev Get list of delegations
+        @param _delegator The address of the delegator.
+        @param _asset The address of the ERC20 token being queried.
+        @param _page The page number (starting from 1)
+        @param _perPage The number of items per page
+        @return The list of delegations
+    */
+    function delegations(
+        address _delegator,
+        address _asset,
+        uint8 _page,
+        uint8 _perPage
+    )
+    external
+    view
+    returns (AllianceDelegation[] memory list, uint256 totalCount);

+    /**
+        @dev Get total delegation amount of a specific token in all validators.
+        @param _delegator The address of the delegator.
+        @param _token The address of the ERC20 token being queried.
+        @return The amount of tokens delegated by the specified delegator to all validators.
+    */
+    function totalDelegation(
+        address _delegator,
+        address _token
+    ) external view returns (uint256 amount);

+    /**
+        @dev Get total delegation amount of a specific token in given validator.
+        @param _validator The address of the validator.
+        @param _token The address of the ERC20 token being queried.
+        @return The amount of tokens delegated to given validator.
+    */
+    function validatorStake(
+        address _validator,
+        address _token
+    ) external view returns (uint256 amount);

+    /**
+        @dev Get total delegation amount of a specific token in all validators.
+        @param _token The address of the ERC20 token being queried.
+        @return The amount of tokens delegated to all validators.
+    */
+    function totalStake(address _token) external view returns (uint256 amount);

+    /**
+        @dev Get total minted basecoins by alliance module
+        @return The amount of tokens minted by alliance module.
+    */
+    function mintedBasecoins() external view returns (uint256 amount);

+    /**
         @dev Delegate a specific amount of tokens to a validator on behalf of the caller.
         @param _validator The address of the target validator.